Healthy Body & Mind

 Don’t be fooled—seeing may not always be believing.
 Some risks of drinking are harder to spot than others.
 Your grades or work performance may be affected now but impacts to your brain development and function may not be that obvious.

-Studies suggest heavy alcohol use can harm your ability to remember and process information, as well as pay attention—which is a big deal when it comes to college and jobs.
+Studies suggest heavy alcohol use can harm your ability to remember and process information, as well as pay attention, which is a big deal when it comes to work and school.
+Students who use substances during college also spend less time studying and more time skipping classes, which probably isn’t the best route to an on-time graduation.

 For Your Body